wangbin579/auxiliary/README.md

 	--enable-dlinject   send packets at data link layer instead of IP layer --enable-rlantency  add more lantency control

-###Recommended configure
+###Recommended use

-1. Recommended traditional use
+1. Recommended use of TCPCopy with traditional architecture
   - ./configure
-2. Recommended advanced use
+2. Recommended use of TCPCopy with advanced architecture
   - ./configure --enable-advanced --enable-pcap
-3. mysql replay with mysql in test server working in skip-grant-table mode
+3. Recommended use of mysql replay
   - ./configure --enable-mysqlsgt
-4. offline replay
+    It should be noticed that mysql in the test server needs to work in skip-grant-table mode
+4. Use of offline replay (TCPCopy also supports offline replay of TCP stream which reads packets from the pcap file)
   - ./configure --enable-offline

 ##Running TCPCopy

 ###Traditional usage guide
-    Assume "./configure" is configured
+    Assume TCPCopy with "./configure" is configured

+	After installing TCPCopy, you have to deploy the TCPCopy client (tcpcopy) on the online source server and the TCPCopy server (intercept) on the target server.

     Run:
     a) on the target host (root privilege is required):